 London is growing

-• London already has a population roughly equal to that of Scotland and Wales combined, and its population will grow by 2.8% between now and 2020, ten times the rate of growth in the rest of England.
+• London already has a population roughly equal to that of Scotland and Wales combined, and its population will grow by 2.8% between now and 2020, twice the rate of growth in the rest of England.

 London has experienced significant funding cuts